 Design and Build

 It's a touch larger than you might expect inside too - or at last it is provided you haven't been consigned to a rather cramped seat in the back: if that's an issue, you ought to be considering the alternative five-door version of this model - or perhaps the MINI Countryman SUV.
 Still, access to the rear isn't too bad and the rear bench seat splits 60:40.
 Boot volume is a supermini-like 211-litres.
 There's also decent interior stowage space, with cupholders and storage cubbies.
-Various fresh trimming options are available and a 6.5-inch colour infotainment screen and a multi-function steering wheel are both now fitted as standard.

 Market and Model

-Prices open at just over £16,000 for this base petrol-powered One in 3-Door form; there's a £700 premium for the 5-Door body style.
+Prices open at £16,800 for this base petrol-powered One in 3-Door form; there's a £700 premium for the 5-Door body style.
 Only base 'Classic' trim is offered with the One variants.
 There's a £1,400 premium if you want the Steptronic auto transmission.
 What does this model's asking price buy you in terms of equipment?
 Well, for the sake of argument, let's assume that you're one of those vanishingly rare people likely to walk into one of the company's dealers and hand over the asking price for an entry-level MINI One variant with no options at all.
 Although the badge on the back, the smaller wheels and the non-contrasting roof won't fool your friends into thinking you drive a Cooper, your 'One' will nevertheless come with front foglamps, daytime running lights, power heated door mirrors, air-conditioning, Bluetooth connectivity, power mirrors, a keyless starting system, a trip computer, the MINI central display with illuminated ring and a decent quality DAB stereo featuring both aux-in and USB sockets.
 Not bad.

 Safety-wise, in addition to ABS anti-lock brakes, electronic brake force distribution, cornering brake control with brake assistant, the driving stability control system in the MINI includes a drive-off assistant, brake dry function, fading brake support and dynamic traction control (DTC).
 This system permits controlled slip at the drive wheels so moving away on loose sand or deep snow is a bit smoother.
 There are front and side airbags as well as curtain airbags for the front and rear seats, automatic passenger airbag deactivation and front and rear ISOFIX child seat mounts.